 There are many reasons why Palma proves such a tempting proposition as the departure point for Mediterranean itineraries in 2021.
 The sun warms the sandstone of its historic old town almost year-round and the harbour is never empty of boats, both owned by fishermen and chartered by those seeking solace on the bluest of blues that lap at Mallorca’s coast.
 The port sits at the heart of the city, encouraging idle mornings watching the sun come up over La Seu and balmy evening walks along the waterfront without a destination in mind.

-Here’s how we’d our guide to Palma when you’ve got 36 hours to spend in the city.
+Here’s our guide to spending 36 hours in Palma.

 What to see in Palma

 You can’t miss the monumental La Seu, the Gothic cathedral which dominates Palma’s waterfront and overlooks the city.
 Some of Spain’s most artistic men played a part in its landmark design, from a High Altar by Antoni Gaudí to the Chapel of the Blessed Sacrament by Mallorca’s own Miquel Barceló.
 La Seu is imposing from street level but it looks positively regal viewed from the Parc de la Mar below.
 While you’re in the vicinity, don’t forget to visit the Royal Palace of La Almudaina next door to the cathedral; its seafront arches and walkway lined with arcing palms are typically Moorish.